What to buy in Seoul – 25 best Korean souvenirs

 While I am not a huge fan of Korean snacks, they are extremely popular with foreigners and those who travel to South Korea.

-Choose to visit any convenience store and you will be impressed by the wide variety of snacks you can choose from.
+Visit any convenience store, and you will be impressed by the wide variety of snacks available.
 Many love the chocolate-covered sticks, while the Gilim honey butter peanuts are a must-try!

 Once you are home, you can always choose a subscription box that will send you all your favorite snacks directly home from South Korea.